 The party gets on board not long after Tatsuya, and we come to the scene where they’re gunning down soldiers.
 The game even gives the soldiers pools of blood to die in, an almost shocking subversion of the “Banon problem” I keep having to put up with in Final Fantasy, where the good guys do “clean” violence and only the bad guys do “messy” violence.
 Who’d have figured!

 The Nichirinmaru was the longest mappable dungeon so far.
 At first it all seemed quite reasonable.
-It was boat-shaped, it had an elevator with access to several floors, we eventually found the “right” path and turned back to map the “wrong” ones (which is leagues better than turning away from the “wrong” path to accidentally map the “right”!), and I think if it had ended just a few rooms after those sections, I’d remember it as being an okay dungeon.
+It was boat-shaped (it’s a mark against most of the rest of the game that I’m relieved by that), it had an elevator with access to several floors, we eventually found the “right” path and turned back to map the “wrong” ones (which is leagues better than turning away from the “wrong” path to accidentally map the “right”!), and I think if it had ended just a few rooms after those sections, I’d remember it as being an okay dungeon.
 But it did not end there.
 Ye gods, did it not.
 After a certain point, the resemblance to a boat just surrendered and died, and we got mazes and pit traps straight out of the 80s, not to mention loads of backtracking when we missed the “wrong” path later on (in one instance, we overlooked a one-way backtracking shortcut, and that’s on us, but in all other instances it was the game’s fault).
 The entire dungeon took three and a half hours to complete.
-By the way, I couldn’t initially get you that number for you as I was typing the very first draft, because I was doing so the day after we played.
+By the way, I couldn’t initially get you that playtime count as I was typing the very first draft, because I was doing so the day after we played.
 Why is that significant?
 Well, the dungeons in this session have been so long and superfluous that I actually caught up to the program that was reformatting our video footage as I was typing!
 I had to wait another forty minutes for it to finish before the recording was finished converting so that I could get the final number!
 Argh, this game!

 The party headed down to the next dungeon, with no option to go back to town.
 On the upside, this serves as an excuse for why you don’t have an assignment to map this place, which the developers probably did because it would take a fucking eon.
 You see, this dungeon was all about traps, mostly pit traps (starting with a clever gimmick where the party thinks they’re almost at the boss just a few minutes in, and then they fall through the floor!).
-To map the dungeon fully, you’d have to trigger every one of its hundreds of traps!
+To map the dungeon fully, you’d have to trigger every one of its hundreds of traps, so naturally they didn’t demand it!
 Just completing the dungeon as-is took forever, since we had to loop back through the majority of the dungeon each time we fell into the traps!
-Trish basically became our best friend (preposterous as that may seem) because we had to visit her over and over (the major pit traps drop you near her), and she was barely selling healing for way lower than usual.
+Trish basically became our best friend (preposterous as that may seem) because we had to visit her over and over (the major pit traps all loop back to the same general location on the map, and so drop you near her), and she was barely selling healing for way lower than usual.
 With the help of our half price rumour, she was barely charging more than a single combat’s worth of money for each healing, which means even her full price wouldn’t have been that awful!

-Thankfully, I eventually checked a walkthrough and learned one of the dungeon’s big tricks: once you do fall, map the area.
-Anywhere with an obstacle on the lower level can’t have a pit trap, because there’s nowhere to fall underneath them!
-The game actually uses this for a major puzzle towards the end of the dungeon, it’s quite clever to walk through a trap-filled room by checking the other level of a map, loading times notwithstanding!
+Thankfully, I eventually checked a walkthrough and learned one of the dungeon’s big tricks: once you do fall, map the area below as best you can.
+Anywhere with an obstacle on the lower level can’t have a pit trap, because there’d be nowhere to fall to from that square!
+The game actually uses this for a major puzzle towards the end of the dungeon, it’s quite clever to navigate a trap-filled room by checking the other level of a map, loading times notwithstanding!

 This second Chizuro battle is a weird one, no doubt about it.
 Chizuru is strong against magic and weak against physical, but the devs weren’t about to repeat the mistake they made with, say, the Metal Mama fight in P2IS where the player can basically go to sleep by doing nothing but auto-attacks.
 Chizuru frequently uses a skill called “Card of Protection” to summon four duplicates of herself, which not only attack, but will reflect all attacks directed at them!
-Unfortunately, casting spells is the fastest way to identify the real Chizuro!
+Unfortunately, casting group spells is the fastest way to identify the real Chizuro, resulting in four deflections!
 To make matters worse, even though Personas normally nullify, absorb or reflect their primary element, all of the new-generation Personas we had created during the dungeon unusually had neutral defences to their primary element, which meant that the reflected spells would hurt us, and bad!
 It took a few turns for me to work out which of our reserve Personas could both cast group spells and absorb the reflection of their own element.
-To rub salt in it: by the time I hooked Baofu up to the right element, Chizuro inflicted the Fury status effect on him, forcing him to doing nothing but physical attacks, and there’s nothing we could do to cure him!
+To rub salt in it: by the time I hooked Baofu up to the right element, Chizuro inflicted the Fury status effect on him, forcing him to doing nothing but physical attacks, and there’s nothing we could do to cure him or move his Persona to someone else!
 Once you identify the real Chizuro, you have to attack the real her with a physical attack to destroy the copies.
 If you physically attack a fake, Chizuro silently “shuffles” position.
 Unfortunately for Chizuro, I eventually found other Personas that could help me out.
 So long as I could outpace Baofu, I would leave him with only one target, the real Chizuro.
-Even better, Fury boosts your damage output (and it’s a far higher boost than Final Fantasy’s Berserk), so every one of Baofu’s attacks counted.
-Tatsuya beat Kandori off-screen, and it was game over for the character-specific bosses.
+Even better, Fury boosts your damage output (and it’s a far higher boost than Final Fantasy’s Berserk), so every one of Baofu’s attacks counted double.
+Tatsuya beat Kandori off-screen, and it was game over for the Nanjo/Elly-specific bosses.

 Tatsuya tried to blow the party off after they reached port together, but Baofu got him to stay by way of turning the tables on Katsuya for spying on his background earlier in the game.
 It seems Baofu had since done his own off-screen spying, and learned that Katsuya had been “saving money from his paycheck for [Tatsuya],” but he doesn’t specify what for, which kind of took the wind out of it.
 Katsuya is Tatsuya’s guardian, right?
 I mean… I should hope he’s saving money for Tatsuya, at least to feed and house him, to provide for emergencies!
-Even setting aside some money for college isn’t as shocking as they’re implying this reveal is supposed to be, given Katsuya’s personality, even though I suspect that’s what they’re trying to imply.
+Even setting aside some money for college isn’t as shocking as they’re implying this reveal is supposed to be, even though I suspect that’s what they’re trying to imply.
+Like, have you met Katsuya?
+The idea of him raising a kid and not going through the socially mandated educational checklist would give him a stroke!
 The party dogged Tatsuya to reveal his motivations for running around as a lone wolf, ranting about fate, and he directed them to go to the Alaya Shrine so that he could explain.

 While we were wandering around, we talked to Maki from P1, realizing we had probably missed her introduction speech like we might have done Reiji.
 We had!
 On a repeat chat, she talked about how regretful she was that Kandori had died without a chance to reform, stemming off from that brief mention of regret during the Nanjo storyline.

 One of the things we did at the end was to go to the shrine, as I saw in the walkthrough that it wouldn’t be a long meeting.
 Maya responded to the Alaya Shrine by having a flashback to the previous universe and her nearly dying in the Shrine as a teenager in that universe.
 Tatsuya flat-out told the party that there’s another universe out there, but didn’t say anything more.
-Instead, he decided to go to the nearby mountain (dubbed Mt.
-Mifune in this translation, possibly due to space limitations?) to show them there in the magic pools and all that.
+Instead, he decided to go to the nearby mountain to show them there in the magic pools and all that.
 Repeat, repeat, repeat.
 As I said to Kyle at the time, “Next time we play, we get to learn stuff we already know!”
-It’s kind of weird, considering P2EP was never designed to be released as a standalone, but we’ve come to a portion that’s demonstrably better in the original western release, because that audience would be genuinely learning or confirming new facts, instead of dryly repeating facts they already know!
+It’s kind of weird, considering P2EP was never designed to be released as a standalone, but we’ve come to a portion that’s demonstrably better for 90s North Americans, because that audience would be genuinely learning or confirming new facts, where Japanese players and remake players are just dryly repeating facts they already know!
 What an angle!